mpv-player/mpv/DOCS/man/en/options.rst

 --overlapsub
     Allows the next subtitle to be displayed while the current one is still visible (default is to enable the support only for specific formats).
+This only matters for subtitles loaded with ``-sub``.

 --panscan=<0.0-1.0>
     Enables pan-and-scan functionality (cropping the sides of e.g. a 16:9